 About the City of DelftBeyond being the white and blue porcelain city, Delft is a calm, ancient Dutch town.
 Here, illustrious painter Johannes Vermeer, the famous artist of light and lighting, worked his whole life.

 Apart from its ornate porcelain factories, the main experiences in the market square of Delft's Old Town are the climb to the tall Nieuwe Kerk tower in the Netherlands and the visit to its white porcelain shops.

 Delft acquired the knowledge of its porcelain industry from Chinese porcelain vessels brought by the Dutch sailors from far away China.
 It was the Chinese who invented this art and were excellent artists.
-At first the Delft artists copied the paintings and decorations on china's delicate china and porcelain.
+At first the Delft artists copied the paintings and decorations from the Chinese delicate china and porcelain.
 But the imitation of Chinese products was not long lasting.
 Gradually, Delft's artists exchanged Chinese decorations on their pottery with decorations depicting European themes and motifs from life in Holland and its surroundings.
-From here Delft became famous for its painted porcelain dishes, the ever-increasing buyers and the reputation of its painted and decorated tiles and dishes, became famous throughout Europe.
+From here Delft became famous for its painted porcelain dishes, the ever-increasing buyers and the reputation of its painted and decorated tiles and dishes, and became famous throughout Europe.

 The city's name derives from the Dutch word "digging," due to the digging of canals that are so common in the city of Delft.